-Stock selection was positive with holdings in many sectors outperforming.
-Industrials, Real Estate, and Consumer Discretionary led the way.
+Stock selection was positive and a majority of sectors posted positive performance.
+Consumer Discretionary, Financials, and Information Technology (IT) led the way.
 The portfolio’s Energy names lagged.
 Performance was solid regardless of market cap with larger small–caps and micro–caps each contributing.

 TiVo Corp.
 (TIVO) fits our strategy of owning businesses with a competitive advantage that should allow them to grow faster than the economy.
 With over 5,000 patents and serving 500 pay TV providers in 70 countries, the company is a dominant player in providing interactive programming guides to the cable/satellite industry and offers predictive analytics to advertisers.

-We initially purchased Rovi Corp.
-(TIVO), which acquired TiVo because of its superior technology and position as a provider of a must–have product.
-The recently completed merger between the organizations furthers the combined company’s intellectual property dominance, expands its customer base, and provides opportunity for $100 million or more in cost cuts (equal to $1 per share).
+We initially purchased the stock because of its superior technology and position as a provider of a must–have product.
+The recently completed merger between TiVo and Rovi Corp.
+(TIVO) furthers the combined company’s intellectual property dominance, expands its customer base, and provides opportunity for $100 million or more in cost cuts (equal to $1 per share).
 Additionally, the company has had contract wins with larger clients at favorable pricing, which should result in growth in the years ahead.